Finnish Jaegers I World War I

 About Finnish Jaegers in Latvia

-The history of Finnish Jaegers is interesting because it is extremely similar to the fate of Latvian soldiers in World War I and its great role in the formation of the nation state.
-For the Finns, World War I also provided an opportunity to lay the foundations for Finland's independence and the creation of its army.
-The source describes an event when a monument to Finnish Jaegers is unveiled in Latvia.
+The history of the Finnish Jaegers is interesting because it is extremely similar to the fate of Latvian soldiers in World War I and their great importance in the creation of a national state.
+For the Finns, World War I was also an opportunity to lay the foundations for Finnish independence and the creation of its army.
+The source describes the event when a monument to the Finnish Jaegers is unveiled in Latvia.

 The first flag of the Independent Finland was consecrated in 1918 in Liepaja, at the Holy Trinity Church, where the Finnish Jägers took an oath of allegiance to the legitimate government of Independent Finland before going home.